abhilashjp/lookupapp/docs/how-to-verify/rut-chile.md

 ## RUT verification on SII website

 You can check the validity of RUT on the Chile SII website for free.
-You can access the QST lookup service [here](https://zeus.sii.cl/cvc/stc/stc.html).
+You can access the RUT lookup service [here](https://zeus.sii.cl/cvc/stc/stc.html).
 Using this tool you can search for a company by the RUT number.
 You are required to clear a captcha before submitting the search request.

 <table align="center" border="0px" border-color="#dedede"><tr><td>